 Ramadan is a time in which Muslims should be working to bring themselves closer to Allah (SWT) and understand their responsibilities.
 One of the best ways of strengthening your bond with Allah (SWT) is to recite and reflect upon the Qur’an.
 Even if it’s a small section each day, reading the Qur’an daily is a good habit to get into in anticipation of Ramadan.
 Each time you read the Qur’an, you’ll discover more depths of meaning behind the words, which will ultimately deepen your connection with Allah (SWT).

 Everyone is permitted to make mistakes; however, it’s vital that you repent your sins.
 To make Du’a is to ask for help or assistance from Allah (SWT).
 By doing so during Shaban, you’re able to ensure that you enter Ramadan in your purest state.

 During Ramadan, one is not only required to abstain from eating and drinking but any desires.
 Therefore, Muslims are required to refrain from indulging in any bad habits during Ramadan, such as smoking.
 Quitting any addiction is extremely difficult, meaning that for the greatest chance of success during Ramadan, you should try and kick bad habits before the holy month even commences.

-Reflect on the Self
+Reflect On The Self

 Finally, one of the most important aspects of Ramadan is reflecting on how you can improve upon your character and spirituality.
-This can be done by donating to charity, practicing kindness, and avoiding arguments.
+This can be done by donating to charity, practising kindness, and avoiding arguments.
 It’s important to start this process as soon as possible so that it comes with ease when Ramadan actually arrives.

-Donate to Orphans in Need
+Donate To Orphans In Need